JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/slow_mode.md

 This can be really usefull to:

 * avoid message flooding
-* avoid unreadable chat if there are many viewsers talking
+* avoid unreadable chat if there are many viewers talking

 You can set a number of seconds that users will have to wait after sending a message, before sending another.